 Although I generally prefer to grab my camera and go out without any specific plan or concept in mind, of course there are also a few topics and subjects I'm constantly working on since years.
 I just never called them projects.
 But finally I decided to show some of these ongoing series here on this page along with brief descriptions.
 Since some of the pictures fit into more than one project, which is of course quite beneficial for me, you may find a handful of images more than once.
-The presentation of the photographs here is a little different to the usual one.
-You'll find them in a higher resolution and without the framing.
+And although the project galleries contain lots of photographs which can also be found in my main galleries, you will also discover numerous pictures, you won't find anywhere else on this website.
 Hope you enjoy.

 Similar to Treentimacy this one is also about plants and fragility, but with quite a different approach.
 Liquid Souls consists of flowers and completely natural reflection phenomenons which are different to the well known classic bokeh dots.
 Back in 2017 I discovered the photographically potential of reflections like these for the first time as I witnessed it just once and I only took about ten pictures of it that particular spring.
 Actually first I thought, I was just incredible lucky (I was!) to be able to capture these reflections and so I didn't think, I would find a scenery like this again.
 But in the end I spent many hours looking for something similar and finally I could observe and photograph it way more extensive.
 Now I know what elements have to come together, that it occurs and so I've got the chance to "reproduce" it.
 By capturing the fragile and fairylike reflections I'd like to emphasize the fragility of the little flowers and in the end of the entire natural world itself.